Lazy22zz/UE5-RPG-Combat-Game/README.md

   ...
   WarriorInputComponent->BindAbilityInputAction(InputConfigDataAsset, this, &ThisClass::Input_AbilityInputPressed, &ThisClass::Input_AbilityInputReleased);
   ```
-- 7, Play Montage And Wait
+- 7, Play Montage And Wait\
-  Goal: Create a upper body Montage and attach it.
+  Goal: Create an upper body Montage and attach it.
   In Hero_Axe_Equip,\
   ![Screenshot 2025-02-07 174316](https://github.com/user-attachments/assets/b24971cd-ca82-4a89-a964-bcf17a25d96a)\
   ![Screenshot 2025-02-07 174352](https://github.com/user-attachments/assets/dc54e0ac-3579-44ae-a34c-9ad9e3f14f85)\
-  In ABP_Hero, remember add a new layer of branch bone\
+  In ABP_Hero, remember to add a new layer of branch bone\
   ![Screenshot 2025-02-07 174248](https://github.com/user-attachments/assets/4da4825e-fbd1-4b23-a234-36f096890bdf)\
   In GA_Hero_Equip_Axe,\
   ![Screenshot 2025-02-07 174255](https://github.com/user-attachments/assets/6b554eb1-0684-4944-a980-85e84211bc34)
-- 8, wait for gameplay event
+- 8, wait for gameplay event\
   First, Create a new blueprint named `AN_SendGamePlayToOwner` from AnimeNotify\
   ![Screenshot 2025-02-07 181830](https://github.com/user-attachments/assets/697fdeaa-43ca-44bf-a66f-4e259ae71639)\
   And then,\